mmyoungman/test-test-framework/README.md

 ## To be implemented

-- Run script arguments
-- Include/Exclude tests with tags
+- run_tests arg determines whether outputs results to console
-- Logging result and time of tests
+- Logging result and time of tests and suites
+- change --suite to accept files and folders
-- Produce report
+- Produce report - optionally to file or console?
+- Keeping all test run results for comparison
+- Figure out multiprocessing args.quiet bug
+- Can profile with multiprocessing
+- Profiling produces single file for multiple suites

-## Can the framework accomodate these features easily?
+## Can the framework accommodate these features easily?

 - Reduce timeout/wait of remaining suite tests on failure